Salsa Macha

 Oil, dried chilli, nuts & seeds salsa

-Salsa Macha is a fiery and brave condiment that hails from the heart of Mexico.
+Salsa Macha is a fiery & brave condiment that hails from the heart of Mexico.
 Its name, "Macha," is derived from the Náhuatl word "mēchicān" which means "smoked."
 Also known as oil salsa, because of the amount of oil it contains, which makes it last a long time.
 This is our mariachi's favourite version; however, the ingredients can vary due to the region, allergens & personal tastes of the cook.
-Drizzle it on tacos, tostadas, or grilled meats, and watch how it transforms a simple meal into a mouthwatering adventure.
+Drizzle it on tacos, tostadas, or grilled meats, & watch how it transforms a simple meal into a mouthwatering adventure.
 It's the perfect sidekick for anyone seeking to elevate their dishes with an authentic Mexican twist.

 SPICINESS